mrsafalpiya/spnotes/README.md

 Users are supposed to use this library to create their own implementation of `spnotes`.
-For reference, a fully functional program (that I personally use) is provided in this repo as `spnotes-cli.c`.
+For reference, a fully functional program (that I personally use) is provided in this repo as `cli/spnotes-cli.c`.

 ### Installing the demo program

-Simply run
+Go inside the `cli` folder and simply run

 ```sh
 make release